nearform/nscale-workshop/nscale-intro.md

 Let's check that the `system list` command works.

-With the `nsd server` running, let's execute the following command:
+With the `nscale server` running, let's execute the following command:

-	nsd system list
+	nscale system list

 We should see the following output